-Zhang wins Tour debut nine days after turning pro
+Zhang wins on Tour debut nine days after turning pro

 "I really got a bit of everything, got a taste of the pressure, got a taste of the wind and I tried to stay composed as always.
 I knew that golf was just a grind and you really had to dig deep."

-Zhang had the chance to win on the 18th hole but shot a bogey, finishing on a two-over 74 to join compatriot Kupcho, who carded a nine-under 69, in the clubhouse,
+Zhang had the chance to win on the 18th hole in regulation but made a bogey to shoot a closing two-over 74 and join compatriot Kupcho, who carded a nine-under 69, on nine under.

-But she then secured victory inside four shots on the second hole of the play-off after Kupcho squandered her putt.
+But she secured victory on the second hole of the play-off after Kupcho missed her putt.

 Zhang spent a record 141 weeks at the top of the women's amateur rankings, surpassing the previous best of 135 set by Ireland's Leona Maguire.